Bhavankumar123/Rain-detector-with-VSDSquadron-FPGA-Mini/README.md

 You should be able to see something like -
 Future Technology Devices International, Ltd FT232H Single HS USB-UART/FIFO IC

+if not then you can go to devices ( Available on top ) --> USB and select it there.
+It will have like FDTI.... .

 Then run:-
 ```bash
 make clean